 ONTARIO WATER LAWS - The Ontario Water Resources Act manages water quality and quantity in Ontario.
 The Environmental Protection Act focuses on pollution control.
-The Environmental Assessment Act manages environmental planning.
 Environmental planning is primarily managed under the Environmental Assessment Act.
 The purpose of the Clean Water Act is to protect existing and future drinking water sources.
 The Water Opportunities and Water Conservation Act balance new business opportunities in the water technology sector with water sustainability planning.